Talentica/HungryHippos/Readme.md

 [Examples as how to write jobs](https://github.com/Talentica/HungryHippos/tree/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main)

 	2. Build the module.
+	   gradle clean build

-	3. Create the jar.
+	3. Now above command will create the jar.
 Let's say it is "examples-0.7.0.jar".

 	4. Transfer above created jar(examples-0.7.0.jar) along with dependency jars such as "sharding-0.7.0.jar" and "hhrdd-0.7.0.jar" to spark "master" node  in